 2. We, as his parents, have to act on that belief by doing it.

-How much do you believe that praying for your children matters?
-If you want a litmus test on how much you believe it, ask yourself how much you do it, both praying for and with them.
+How much do we believe that praying for our children matters?
+For a litmus test on how much we believe it, we have to ask ourselves how much we do it now, both praying for and with them.